sstadick/gzp/README.md

 All benchmarks were run on the file in `./bench-data/shakespeare.txt` catted together 100 times which creates a rough 550Mb file.

-The primary takeaway here is that you probably want to give `gzp` at least 4 threads.
-2 threads breaks even with the overhead of orchestrating the multi-threadedness, 4 gives a roughly 3x improvement.
+The primary benchmark takeaway is that with 2 threads `pgz` is about as fast as single threaded.
+With 4 threads is 2-3x faster than single threaded and improves from there.
+It is recommended to use at least 4 threads.

 ![benchmarks](./violin.svg)